wp-plugins/wp-symposium/readme.txt

 == Frequently Asked Questions ==

 Q. What is WP Symposium Pro?
 A. After 4 years, a lot has been learned, and "WPS Pro" is WP Symposium re-written from the ground-up, as compatible as we can make it, no custom tables and as much as possible use your existing theme styles.
-The core plugin is still free and available on the WordPress repositor at <https://wordpress.org/plugins/wp-symposium-pro>.
-Find out more at <http://www.wpsymposiumpro.com>.
+The core plugin is still free and available on the WordPress repository at <https://wordpress.org/plugins/wp-symposium-pro>.

 Q. How to I get an activate code for the extra features?
 A. Sorry, but with WP Symposium Pro providing the same features, we are no longer accepting paid-for features for this version of the plugin, and instead asking people to consider getting all these features with <https://wordpress.org/plugins/wp-symposium-pro>.